Types of Operating Systems

 These types of OSs serve real-time systems.
 The time interval required to process and respond to inputs is very small.
 This time interval is called response time.

 Real-time systems are used when there are time requirements that are very strict like missile systems, air traffic control systems, robots, etc.

 Two types of Real-Time Operating System which are as follows:

 - Hard Real-Time Systems:

-These OSs are meant for the applications where time constraints are very strict and even the shortest possible delay is not acceptable.
-These systems are built for saving life like automatic parachutes or air bags which are required to be readily available in case of any accident.
-Virtual memory is almost never found in these systems.
+These OSs are meant for applications where time constraints are very strict and even the shortest possible delay is not acceptable.
+These systems are built for saving life like automatic parachutes or airbags which are required to be readily available in case of any accident.
+Virtual memory is rarely found in these systems.

 - Soft Real-Time Systems: